-- (A) Subject to the legislation, the company can issue shares with any rights or restrictions attached to them as long as this is not restricted by any rights attached to existing shares.
-These rights or restrictions can be decided either by an ordinary resolution passed by the shareholders or by the directors as long as there is no conflict with any resolution passed by the shareholders.
-Subject to the foregoing, all shares in the company from time to time shall have the rights attaching to the relevant class as set out in these articles and shall rank equally with all other shares of the same class. - (B) The Redeemable Preference Shares shall have the rights set out in this article 7(B): - (i) the Redeemable Preference Shares may only be allotted as fully-paid or credited as fully-paid; - (ii) the profits of the company available for distribution shall be applied first in paying to the holder of the Redeemable Preference Shares, in cash, a cumulative fixed preferential dividend of 1 pence per annum in respect of each Redeemable Preference Share (the Preference Dividend).
+- (i) to wind up the company; - (ii) which varies, modifies, alters or abrogates the rights attaching to the Subscriber Ordinary Shares. - (C) The Redeemable Preference Shares shall have the rights set out in this article7(C): - (i) the Redeemable Preference Shares may only be allotted as fully-paid; - (ii) the profits of the company available for distribution shall be applied first in paying to the holder of the Redeemable Preference Shares, in cash, a cumulative fixed preferential dividend calculated at the rate of three per cent.
+(3%) per annum on the amount paid up in respect of each Redeemable Preference Share (the "Preference Dividend").
 The Preference Dividend shall accrue on a daily basis from the date of issue of each Redeemable Preference Share to the date that Redeemable Preference Share is redeemed by the company and shall be paid annually on the last business day of July in each year.
 If the company is unable to pay the Preference Dividend in full on the date stipulated by reason of having insufficient available profits, then it shall on the date stipulated pay the same to the extent that it is lawfully able to do so.
 The holders of the Redeemable Preference Shares have no further or other right to participate in the profits of the company; - (iii) on a return of capital on the winding up of the company (but not otherwise), the assets of the company available for distribution shall be applied, in paying to the holders of the Redeemable Preference Shares, in priority to the holders of all other classes of shares in the company, an amount equal to the nominal value of each Redeemable Preference Share held by such holder and any accrued and unpaid Preference Dividend.
-The holders of the Redeemable Preference Shares do not have a further or other right to participate in the company's assets; - (iv) the holders of the Redeemable Preference Shares will have no right to receive notice of or attend or vote at any general meeting of the company unless a resolution is to be proposed: - (a) to wind up the company; or
+The holders of the Redeemable Preference Shares do not have a further or other right to participate in the company's assets; - (iv) the holders of the Redeemable Preference Shares will have no right to receive notice of or attend or vote at any general meeting of the company unless a resolution is to be proposed: - (a) to wind up the company; or - (b) which varies, modifies, alters or abrogates any of the rights attaching to the Redeemable Preference Shares; - subject to the provisions of the legislation, the company may redeem any Redeemable Preference Share in issue at its nominal amount (and shall at the same time pay any accrued but unpaid Preference Dividend), at any time specified by the directors, provided always that if the company shall at any time be unable in compliance with the provisions of the legislation to redeem such Redeemable Preference Share on the date specified by the directors or by the holder of such Redeemable Preference Share then the company shall redeem such share as soon as it is able to comply with such provisions of the legislation; and